unbc-gis/DistributedWaterLevelMonitor/README.md

 ## The Station
-The station is built using an Arduino Microcontroller (the original prototype used an Arduino Micro, however an Arduino Mega is the recommeneded board as it contains sufficent storage space for SD card Library for more frequent logging).
+The station is built using an Arduino Microcontroller (the original prototype used an Arduino Micro, however an Arduino Mega is the recommeneded board as it contains sufficient storage space for SD card Library for more frequent logging).

 ### Features